mavryk-network/taquito/website/versioned_docs/version-20.0.0/sapling.md

   - the address of the Sapling contract (string)
   - the size of the memo of the corresponding Sapling contract (number)
   - an optional Sapling id that must be specified if the contract contains more than one Sapling state.
-- an instance of a class implementing the `TzReadProvider` interface, which allows getting data from the blockchain
+- an instance of a class implementing the `MvReadProvider` interface, which allows getting data from the blockchain
 - it is possible to specify a different packer than the `MichelCodecPacker`, which is used by default

 Here is an example of how to instantiate a `SaplingToolkit`: